An Accurate and Efficient Machine-Learned Potential for SiC from Ambient to Extreme Environments: Results

 For 3C-SiC, the ideal tetrahedral bond angle is $109.5\degree$.
-The distribution of the angle of the bond in Fig.~\ref{gr} indicates that compressive stress can increase the local atomic packing density, causing the angle of the bond to shift toward larger values, reflecting a distortion of the compression of the tetrahedral bond.
-Tensile stress, on the other hand, can reduce the coordination number, causing bond angles to return to the ideal tetrahedral angle ($109.5\degree$).
+The distribution of the angle of the bond in Fig.~\ref{fig:am_gr}(c) indicates that compressive stress can increase the local atomic packing density, causing the angle of the bond to shift toward slightly larger values, reflecting a distortion of the compression of the tetrahedral bond.
+Tensile stress, on the other hand, can reduce the coordination number, causing bond angles to return to the ideal tetrahedral angle.
 The differences between AIMD and tabGAP may stem from discrepancies in the description of charge transfer.
 AIMD accurately accounts for the ionic nature of Si-C bonds (charge transfer), whereas ML-IAPs, if not explicitly incorporating charge information, may underestimate stress-induced polarization effects.
-For RDF or bond angle distributions, tabGAP and AIMD show overall good consistency.
-Therefore, we conclude that tabGAP can accurately reproduce the key features of disordered SiC systems.
-This finding encourages us to further apply the interatomic potential to study the phase decomposition and melting of SiC under high-temperature and high-pressure conditions.
+For RDF or bond angle distributions, tabGAP and AIMD show overall good consistency. {\red Compare to Tersoff/ZBL, TGAP also predicts the bond angle distribution with high accuracy, capturing both the peak intensity and the peak position shifts, as also shown in Fig.~\ref{fig:am_gr}(c).
+In Fig.~\ref{fig:am_gr}(d), we show the fraction distribution of $sp^{3}$ and $sp^{2}$ bonding under different strain conditions.
+As the strain changes from compressive to tensile, the $sp^{2}$ fraction shows a steady increase, while the $sp^{3}$ fraction exhibits a corresponding decrease.
+This trend reflects the gradual transformation from a more tetrahedral, diamond-like local structure to a more planar, graphitic-like configuration, which is characteristic of structural disorder and bond rearrangement under deformation.
+The strong agreement between tabGAP and AIMD in both the $sp^{3}$ and $sp^{2}$ distributions indicates that tabGAP accurately captures the evolution of local bonding environments.
+This demonstrates its capability to describe structural transformations in disordered phases with high fidelity.} Therefore, we conclude that tabGAP can accurately reproduce the key features of disordered SiC systems.
+This finding encourages us to further apply the IAP to study the phase decomposition and melting of SiC under high-temperature and high-pressure conditions.